tsers-js/core/README.md

-`mux` takes the multiplexed streams as an object so that object's keys represent the type of the multiplexed signals. `mux` takes also second (optional) parameter, that is a stream of already muxed other signals (coming usually from child components) and merged it to output.
+`mux` takes the multiplexed streams as an object so that object's keys represent the type of the multiplexed signals. `mux` takes also second (optional) parameter, that is a stream of already muxed other signals (coming usually from the child components) and merges it to output.

-Usually you want to use `mux` in the end of the main to combine all application signals into single observable of signals:
+Usually you want to use `mux` in the end of `main` to combine all application signals into single observable of signals:
 ```js
 function main({DOM, model$}) {